 \subsubsection{Robot Configuration}

-We use the Turtlebot2 Robot equipped with a 2D LIDAR sensor used for mapping the environments before runs and as the primary sensor to navigate in the environment during each run.
+We use the Turtlebot2 Robot equipped with a 2D LIDAR sensor to map the environments before runs and as the primary sensor to navigate the environment during each run.
 We use the open-source AMCL \cite{amcl} library for localization during trials.